solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 check for nullity when you access the variable later on.
 Additionally, due
 to a quirk with
-TypeScript and JSX, you'll need to add the assertion using the `ref` attribute in JSX:
+TypeScript and JSX, you'll need to add the non-null assertion using the `ref` attribute in JSX:

 ```ts